Register for upcoming trips on our Trips and Events Calendar webpage

 Packing List

 The items on this list are strongly recommended for your trip.
-The weather forecast and your thermal perception (i.e. if you generally feel cold easily or often feel hot) should be considered when packing.
+The season, weather forecast and your thermal perception (i.e. if you generally feel cold easily or often feel hot) should be considered when packing.

 • Online medical questionnaire and waiver